browserengineering/book/book/intro.md

 [br-tag]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/br

 But Chrome as a whole---its features, speed, security, reliability---_wow_.
 _Thousands_ of person-years went into it.
-There is a constant pressure to do more---to add more features, to improve performance, to keep up with the "web ecosystem"---for the thousands of businesses, millions of developers,[^developers] and billions of users on the web.
+There is constant pressure to do more---to add more features, to improve performance, to keep up with the "web ecosystem"---for the thousands of businesses, millions of developers,[^developers] and billions of users on the web.